telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-add-report-viewer-to-a-wpf-.net-framework-project.md

 ## Telerik Report Viewer Window Item Template

-The item template is available in the             [Add New Item](https://msdn.microsoft.com/en-us/library/w0572c5b%28v=vs.100%29.aspx)             dialog box under the __WPF category__ .
+The item template is available in the             [Add New Item](https://msdn.microsoft.com/en-us/library/w0572c5b%28v=vs.100%29.aspx)             dialog box under the __WPF category__.

 This item template will do the following:

-* Build the project and check that the project is using a compatible .NET version.
+* Build the project and check that the project is using a compatible.NET version.

 * Open the Add New Report Viewer dialog to choose a report definition for the report viewer.